 - Semi-supervised Learning

 With supervised learning, the algorithm learns basically by existing data and learning “from the past”.
 This means that there is basically a lot of learning data that allows the algorithm to find the patterns by learning from this data.
-This is also often called “a teacher”.
+We can also call this “a teacher”.
 It works closely to how we as humans learn: we get information from our parents, teachers and friends and combine this to make future predictions.
 Examples are:

 - Manufacturing: if several properties of a material were of specific properties, the quality was either good or bad (or maybe scaled from several numbers).
 Now, if we produce a new material and we look at the properties of the material, based on the existing data we have from former productions, we can say how the quality will be.
 Properties of a material might be: hardness, color, …

 - Banking: based on several properties of a potential borrower, we can predict if the person is capable of paying back the loan.
 This can be based on existing data of former customers and what the bank “learned” from them.
-A lot of different variables are calculated for that: income, montly liability to pay, education, job, …
+The algorithm takes a lot of different variables into consideration.
+This variables can be income, montly liability to pay, education, job, etc.

 With unsupervised learning we have no “teacher” available.
 The algorithms get data, and the algorithms try to find patterns in that.
 This can either be by clustering data (e.g. customer with high income, customer with low income, …) and make predictions based on that.
-If we look at our industries, this can be used for that:
+An unsupervised learning algorithm can be useful for several use-cases.
+Below are some samples:

 - Banking: normally, the customer would only spend money in his home country.
-Suddenly, he had high money transfers in a country that he normally isn’t in -> possibility of fraud.
+The algorithm detects an abnormal behaviour, like money transferd in a country that he normally isn’t in.
+This can be an indicator for fraud.

 Last, but not least, there is Semi supervised learning, which is a combination of both.
 In many machine learning projects, not all training data that is used for supervised learning is available, so values might need to get predicted.
 This can be done by combining supervised and unsupervised learning algorithms and then work with the “curated” data on it.

-Now that we basically understand the 3 main concepts, we can continue with variations within these concepts and some statistical background in the next post.
+Now that we basically understand the 3 main concepts of supervised, unsupervised and semi supervised learning, we can continue with variations within these concepts and some statistical background in the next post.